2color/blog/content/posts/2021-04-internet-nostaliga.md

 I should note that social recovery wallets are currently constrained to Ethereum because they are, in essence a smart contract deployed to Ethereum.

 In summary, a bad user experience has been deterring people from trying out these novel technologies.
-You have to choose a wallet, understand the trade-offs and learn how to safety store your key.
+You have to choose a wallet, understand the trade-offs and learn how to safely store your key.
 The user experience has been improving significantly with better UIs that abstract the technical details and the development of social recovery mechanisms.

 ### Scalability